AnandKumarRajpal/Eco-Planet---OOP-Project/README.md

 **Number of hours:** 200 hours

+**Additional Notes:**
-**Please add Sprites and Screens zip folder in the folder before running
+- --Please add Sprites and Screens zip folder in the folder before running
+- --In case the game does not run, please run the exe life again (./a.exe)